 Adventures on Earth

-There are loads of trails to choose from in this area.
+There are loads of trails to choose from in this area, including GardaTrek, three multi-day loop trails between lake and mountains.
 We opted for the easy but scenic hike up Valletta di Santa Lucia, just behind the Aktivhotel.
 The trail climbed gradually, following an ancient Roman road, once the only connection between the lake and Monte Baldo.

 This valley’s history hid an extraordinary secret.
 In 1439, a Venetian fleet was brought down the valley to sail across Lake Garda, to fight the troops of the Duchy of Milan.
 When Christine our guide told us, I couldn’t believe that she said.
 Ships?
 Full blown warships, being brought over a mountain pass, over five hundred years ago?
 Sounded like something out of a fairytale – but it’s history, yet another testament of how unique this area is.